LeoUtas/thehappycave_frontend/README.md

-This branch stores all the code before doing the experiment with Expo-av.
-The experiment is to use audio files recorded by Expo-av as the input for using whisper-1 (i.e., STT by OpenAI) to transcribe the audio into the text transcript, and then use the transcript for requesting text response from the text generation model.
-See more details about this experiment in the branch, named add_expo-av.
+This branch stores the code for experimenting to use expo-av for recording userAudio